mmseng/AislingMatHelper/README.md

 ### DelayConfirm
 The delay after clicking the "CONFIRM" button after loading materials.
 Default is `700`.
-Needed because the UI pauses briefly before continuing to the confirmation screen.
+Needed because the UI pauses briefly before continuing to the "ACTION RESULTS" page.

 ### DelayLoop
-The delay after clicking the "CONFIRM" button on the confirmation screen.
+The delay after clicking the "BACK TO MAIN PAGE" button on the "ACTION RESULTS" page.
 Default is `200`.
 Needed because the UI pauses briefly before returning to the Power Contact screen.
 Only applies to the `BuyAllQuotas` action.